pass-the-salt/pass-the-salt.github.io/content/english/speakers/_index.md

 # Lecture hall

-We will provide all information about rooms facilities (projectors, screens, plugs etc) as soon as we will get them.
+The projector will provide a 16:9 image ratio and an input HDMI port.
+A desk with sound will be available for speakers.

 # Workshop room

-Rooms will have a screen and projector.
+Rooms will have a screen and a projector (16:9, HDMI input port).

 # Recording
 This year, your talk will be live streamed and recorded by our friends from [Ubicast](https://ubicast.eu/en/).
 The video will then be uploaded to our [Pass the SALT page on Ubicast portal](https://passthesalt.ubicast.tv/) and also on our [archives site](https://archives.pass-the-salt.org/Pass%20the%20SALT/).